QBladeOcean/QBladeOceanDocs/docs/source/src/user/dlc/dlc.rst

 24 **Near Shore Current Direction** : The direction of the near shore current in [°], see :ref:`Currents`.

-25 **Intial Rotor Yaw** : The intial rotor yaw of the turbine at the beginning of the simulation, in [°]
+25 **Initial Rotor Yaw** : The initial rotor yaw of the turbine at the beginning of the simulation, in [°]

-26 **Intial Rotor Azimuth** : The intial rotor azimuthal angle of the turbine at the beginning of the simulation, in [°]
+26 **Initial Rotor Azimuth** : The initial rotor azimuthal angle of the turbine at the beginning of the simulation, in [°]

-27 **Intial Rotor Pitch** : The intial collective rotor pitch angle at the beginning of the simulation, in [°]
+27 **Initial Rotor Pitch** : The initial collective rotor pitch angle at the beginning of the simulation, in [°]

 28 **Initial FLoater X Position** : The initial position of the floating wind turbine in X-direction, in [m]